Ama Dablam Expedition

 Additionally, there’s the choice to experience an exhilarating 45-minute helicopter flight from Lukla to Kathmandu.
 This flight offers unparalleled views of the landscapes below, making for an unforgettable journey back to the capital.

 During the height season, we organize regular helicopter flights. this permits us to supply you the choice of joining a group-sharing flight, significantly reducing the price per person.
-For those seeking a more exclusive experience, chartering a non-public helicopter is additionally available, ensuring a personalized and memorable end to your Himalayan adventure.
+For those seeking a more exclusive experience, chartering a non-public helicopter is additionally available, ensuring a personalised and memorable end to your Himalayan adventure.

 Ama Dablam location and climbing history